(Acute Angle-closure Glaucoma; Single Angle-closure Glaucoma; Narrow Angle Glaucoma)

 - Gonioscopy—to check fluid channels of the eyes

-- Laser peripheral iridotomy (LPI)—a hole is made in outer edge of the iris.
-It will increase open space for fluid to go.
+- Laser peripheral iridotomy (LPI)—a hole is made in outer iris.
+It will increase open space for fluid to pass.

 - Lens extraction—the lens of the eye is removed.
 It will increase space for fluid.
-However, it may only be used for people who also have cataracts.
+It may be used for people who also have cataracts.

 The Glaucoma Foundation